-FORMER DIRECTORSHIPS

-SPECIAL RESPONSIBILITIES: Chair of the PCRC: Member of the ARC

-None

-INTERESTS IN SHARES: None INTERESTS IN OPTIONS: None INTERESTS IN RIGHTS: None

-NEIL THOMPSON

-TITLE: Non-executive director (appointed 5 August 2021)

-QUALIFICATIONS:

-EXPERIENCE AND EXPERTISE: Neil Thompson joined the City Chic Collective Limited Board on 5 August 2021 as an independent, non-executive director.
+Neil Thompson New second the effective (see stated 5.
+As much 2001) Title: Qualifications: Non-executive director (appointed 5 August 2021) B.Ec Experience and expertise: Neil Thompson joined the City Chic Collective Limited Board on 5 August 2021 as an Experience and expertise. independent, non-executive director.
 Mr. Thompson has over thirty years of financial, operational and strategic experience from a broad range of roles and industries with global reach, including freight and logistics, industrial products and software sectors.
 Mr. Thompson is currently a Finance Operating Partner at private equity firm Potentia Capital and was previously the Chief Financial Officer of Ascender HCM (a payroll software and services company).
-He is also a director of the Australian World

-Orchestra.

-OTHER CURRENT DIRECTORSHIPS: Mr. Thompson does not hold any other listed company directorships.

-FORMER DIRECTORSHIPS

-Mr. Thompson has not held any other listed company directorships in the last three

-SPECIAL RESPONSIBILITIES: Chair of the ARC: Member of the PCRC

-INTERESTS IN SHARES: 100,000 ordinary shares

-INTERESTS IN OPTIONS: None INTERESTS IN RIGHTS: None

-NATALIE MCLEAN

-TITLE: Non-executive director (appointed 5 August 2021)

-QUALIFICATIONS:

-EXPERIENCE AND EXPERTISE: Natalie McLean joined the City Chic Collective Limited Board on 5 August 2021 as an independent, non-executive director.
+He is also a director of the Australian World Orchestra. company).
+The is also a director of the Australian world Orchestra.
+Other current directorships: Mr. Thompson does not hold any other listed company directorships.
+Former directorships (last 3 years): Mr. Thompson has not held any other listed company directorships in the last three years.
+Special responsibilities: Chair of the ARC; Member of the PCRC Interests in shares: Interests in options: 100,000 ordinary shares None Interests in rights: None Natalie McLean Title: Non-executive director (appointed 5 August 2021) Qualifications: B.Bus Experience and expertise: Natalie McLean joined the City Chic Collective Limited Board on 5 August 2021 as an independent non-executive director.
 Mrs. McLean has over 25 years of retail experience having worked in senior positions domestically in Australia and internationally with companies including Giordano, Rip Curl and the Cotton On Group.
 Mrs McLean has extensive experience across operations, product, marketing and commercial areas of the retail sector including partnership strategies and geographic growth.
-Mrs. McLean is currently a director and the Chief Retail Officer of the Cotton On Group and a director of the

-Cotton On Foundation.

-OTHER CURRENT DIRECTORSHIPS: Mrs. McLean does not hold any other listed company directorships.
+Mrs. McLean is currently a director and the Chief Retail Officer of the Cotton On Group and a director of the Cotton On Foundation.
+Other current directorships: Mrs. McLean does not hold any other listed company directorships.
+Former directorships (last 3 years): Mrs. McLean has not held any other listed company directorships in the last three years.
+Special responsibilities: Member of the ARC; Member of the PCRC Interests in shares: Interests in options: 10,900 ordinary shares None Interests in rights: None Phil Ryan Title: Chief Executive Officer and Managing Director Qualifications: MBA, B.Bus Experience and expertise: Phil Ryan is the original Brand Director of City Chic.

-FORMER DIRECTORSHIPS

-Mrs. McLean has not held any other listed company directorships in the last three

-SPECIAL RESPONSIBILITIES: Member of the ARC; Member of the PCRC

-INTERESTS IN SHARES: 10,900 ordinary shares

-INTERESTS IN OPTIONS: None INTERESTS IN RIGHTS: None

-PHIL RYAN

-TITLE: Chief Executive Officer and Managing Director

-QUALIFICATIONS: MBA, B.Bus

-EXPERIENCE AND EXPERTISE: Phil Ryan is the original Brand Director of City Chic.
 In 2006, Mr. Ryan led a team of six people that created the City Chic brand.
 He is responsible for the strategic direction and operational leadership that has seen CCX take a market leading position in the global plus size industry.
 Under Mr. Ryan's leadership, CCX now has more than 86 stores in Australia and New Zealand with online sales representing more than 73% of total sales globally.
 Mr. Ryan has driven successful partnerships with Nordstrom, Macy's, Target and Amazon in the USA.
 Mr. Ryan is a global authority in the plus size consumer.
 He has over 25 years' experience in senior and strategic retail apparel management.
 Mr. Ryan's family had a fashion manufacturing, wholesale and retail business called Ambition in the 1980's and 1990's and from this he knows all areas of a rag trade business; from the cutting table to the retail shop floor.

-OTHER CURRENT DIRECTORSHIPS: FORMER DIRECTORSHIPS

-None None
+Other current directorships: None

-SPECIAL RESPONSIBILITIES: Chief Executive Officer; Managing Director escrow provisions

-INTERESTS IN SHARES: 378,956 ordinary shares

-INTERESTS IN OPTIONS: 2,161,235 ordinary shares issued under CCX's 2019 Employee Share Plan and

-INTERESTS IN RIGHTS: 1,200,000 performance rights over ordinary shares
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Interests in rights: None None Chief Executive Officer; Managing Director 378,956 ordinary shares 2,161,235 ordinary shares issued under CCX's 2019 Employee Share Plan and escrow provisions 1,200,000 performance rights over ordinary shares